 The Canon R6 shoots 4k at 60 frames per second with a maximum bitrate of 340Mbps.
 This translates to 42.5MB/s.

 It won’t take a very fast card to write 4k video.
 You could use a UHS-I but you should stick with a v60 UHS-II speed class to guarantee a minimum write speed of 60MB/s.
-However, if you have extra UHS-I cards laying around, they almost will certainly work as long as they are U3 and fairly modern, especially for any bitrate under 240Mbps.
+However, if you have extra UHS-I cards lying around, they will certainly work as long as they are U3 and fairly modern, especially for any bitrate under 240Mbps.

 I would recommend sticking V60 UHS-II cards if you plan on shooting a lot of videos, they have very fast read speeds for when you transfer to your computer, and you can get a much larger size per dollar.